-What are the most important and frequently used terms by Amazon customers?
+What are the most important and frequently used terms by customers on Amazon?

-The most important terms directly from Amazon customers!
+The most important terms directly from customers on Amazon!

-With the tool “significant terms” you can find individual words, which are searched the most by Amazon customers.
+With the tool “significant terms” you can find individual words, which are searched the most by customers on Amazon.
 Specifically, you can enter a search term and then all relevant keywords are divided into individual words and sorted by frequency.

 Therefore, you will find all relevant terms and words that make up the most relevant keywords.
 You can use these words to optimize your listings or to place advertisements.

 Forward & backward search for the significant terms!

 You will find all the significant words in the word cloud, and now it’s time to refine the search so that you only find the most relevant terms.
 Individual words that do not match your product can be easily excluded from the search.

 Starting from a very broad approach, the result can be refined further and further by simply excluding unsuitable words until it fits your product.